 Sicilian pizza, “sfincione”, is a generous, spongy, focaccia-like crust topped with a tomato sauce that’s enriched with strong cheese, anchovies, onions and oregano.

 Here’s a step-by-step sfincione recipe to make that Sicilian pizza at home and recreate the vibes of the lively streets of Palermo.
-Cut into smaller pieces, this is the perfect food to be shared with friends alongside your favourite Sanpellegrino Sparkling Fruit Beverage.
+Cut into smaller pieces, this is the perfect food to be shared with friends alongside your favourite Sanpellegrino Italian Sparkling Drink.

 Makes 8 servings

 - 500 g plain flour

 - 2 teaspoons salt

 - 700 g tinned peeled tomatoes